philipturner/swift-colab/README.md

 These tests ensure that Swift-Colab runs on recent Swift toolchains.
 Some of them originate from [unit tests](https://github.com/google/swift-jupyter/tree/main/test/tests) in swift-jupyter, while others cover fixed bugs and third-party libraries.
 If any notebook fails or you have a suggestion for a new test, please [open an issue](https://github.com/philipturner/swift-colab/issues).

 To run a test, replace `"5.6.2"` in the first code cell with the newest Swift version.
 Run the installation commands, then go to `Runtime > Restart runtime`.
 Click on the second code cell and instruct Colab to execute every cell in the notebook (`Runtime > Run after`).
 Compare each cell's expected output with its actual output.

-> Warning: Notebooks may provide additional instructions in a cell beginning with "Instructions for this test suite only:".
-Read these instructions before executing the test.
+If a notebook provides additional instructions, read them before running the test.

 <!-- Emoji shortcuts for reference: ✅ ❌ -->